( Cut for length. )

 And now Mormons have pretty much broken against Trump.

-is owned by The Church of Jesus Christ of Latter-Day Saints.
+I've seen a couple of articles about the Mormon revolt against Trump in the last several days, but I don't think I've seen anywhere talk about exactly how important the Deseret News editorial was in the confluence of the LDS Church and politics.
+The Deseret News is owned by The Church of Jesus Christ of Latter-Day Saints.
 It is not an official Church publication.
 It says it is not a mouthpiece for the Church.
 However, in the past it used to be exactly that.
 It still has a great deal of power and does in fact in the minds of many Mormons speak for the Church.
 Last week when I was at church, in fact, people (including me) were confused as to whether the Deseret News was an official Church publication or not.
 (This was in a completely unrelated, religion-based context, and I had not yet seen the Trump editorial because I am not the sort of LDS person who reads the Deseret News.
 But there are people in my ward (in California) who read it every day.)

 Anyway, probably partially because of this background and the possibility of confusion, The Deseret News has not taken a stand for/against a political candidate in 80 years.
 But they have done so now.
 And it is a huge deal in LDS circles.
 It doesn't carry the weight of an official pronouncement, and certainly should not; but there are a lot of people in the LDS Church who will give it a lot of weight.
 There were already a lot of LDS who disliked Trump (that's a whole other story; Trump's brand of demagoguery is basically antithetical to Mormons -- ETA 10-14: for example see this Buzzfeed article written by a Mormon reporter) but might have pushed the lever for him out of not knowing that much about him combined with conservative solidarity; but this, I think, will have given them another path, and what's more, a path that at least appears to come with tacit approval of the leaders of the Church.
 (The editor of the Deseret News claims he did not run the editorial by any Church leaders, and I have no reason not to believe him.
 But people will assume that he did anyway, or at the very least — and I also believe this — that his beliefs are shared by church leadership.)
 I've already seen the editorial be passed around and convince a couple of previous Trump supporters on an LDS message board I occasionally look at.